-As part of Office Coffee Solutions' rebranding initiative, I designed and developed cross-platform menus, modals, and pages, using Jekyll on Ruby to render static HTML templates.
+As part of Office Coffee Solutions' rebranding initiative, I designed core features and developed pixel-perfect responsive webpages from Desktop-only InVision layouts, using Jekyll and Liquid to render static HTML templates.

 Office Coffee Solutions is a Profit 500 coffee and tea distribution company based in Toronto.
 As one of Toronto's fastest-growing and most sustainable office kitchen service providers, it provides full kitchen solutions to a large fraction of this burgeoning city's advertising, marketing, technology, educational, and entertainment organizations.